Glass Surface Detection: Leveraging Reflection Dynamics in Flash/No-flash Imagery: Experiments

 \subsection{Ablation Studies}

-We conduct ablation studies on our proposed \textit{NFGlassNet} to validate the effectiveness of the key modules, \tao{as} shown in Tab.~\ref{tab:ablation_study_modules}. \tao{``Base" refers to the variant of our network after removing all the RCMMs and RGAMs.
-Then, we} add either RCMM or RGAM to the ``Base" model, which results in an improvement of IoU \tao{metric} by $2.89\%$ and $0.28\%$, respectively.
+We conduct ablation studies on our proposed \textit{NFGlassNet} to validate the effectiveness of the key modules, \tao{as} shown in Tab.~\ref{tab:ablation_study_modules}. \tao{``Base" refers to the variant of our network after removing all the RCMMs and RGAMs, \lywre{and ``Base (Single branch)" uses flash images and non-flash images concatenated along the channel as input.}} Then, we add either RCMM or RGAM to the ``Base" model, which results in an improvement of IoU \tao{metric} by $2.89\%$ and $0.28\%$, respectively.
 The significant performance improvement brought by RCMM demonstrates the effectiveness of reflection cues in glass surface detection.
-Additionally, we replace RCMM with dual UNet, and RGAM with CBAM~\cite{woo2018cbam}, \tao{respectively,} in our model. \tao{Then, the} IoU \tao{value} drops by $1.90\%$ and $1.18\%$, respectively, compared to our \tao{complete} model. \tao{This demonstrates} the rationality and effectiveness of our \tao{network}. \hh{Visual examples of incorporating the RCMM and RGAM are shown in Fig.~\ref{fig:examples_AB_study}.} Further ablation \tao{study on the structure of RCMM and RGAM} are \tao{reported} in the \tao{rest of this subsection}.
+Additionally, we replace RCMM with dual UNet, and RGAM with CBAM~\cite{woo2018cbam}, \tao{respectively,} in our model. \tao{Then, the} IoU \tao{value} drops by $2.19\%$ and $1.47\%$, respectively, compared to our \tao{complete} model. \tao{This demonstrates} the rationality and effectiveness of our \tao{network}. \hh{Visual examples of incorporating the RCMM and RGAM are shown in Fig.~\ref{fig:examples_AB_study}.} Further ablation \tao{study on the structure of RCMM and RGAM} are \tao{reported} in the \lywre{Appendix~\ref{sec:abl}.}

 \arraystretch{1}